rapind/togproof/README.md

     rake db:seed
     rails s

-At this point you should have a working site with some basic sample data that you can configure with your own data.
+At this point you should have a working site with some basic seed data that you can start to customize.

 Initial Configuration
 ---------------------